Role of the board

 Whilst not a committee of board members, AoFrio has a Health and Safety Committee that meets monthly and reports to the Board.
 The Company is strongly committed to maintaining a safe and healthy workplace and believes all accidents are preventable.
 The committee is made up of a mix of senior management and staff from key operational areas.

 The Committee strives to: maintain and continually improve our Health and Safety systems; proactively identify hazards and take all steps to eliminate or mitigate these; consult and actively promote participation in Health and Safety matters throughout the Company.

 A link to our Health and Safety Policy is below.

-This committee operates under a charter approved by the Board and assists the Board in: taking reasonable steps to acquire and maintain up-to-date knowledge of enterprise risk management; overseeing the quality and integrity of external financial reporting including the accuracy, completeness and timeliness of financial statements; the appropriateness of accounting policies, areas of judgement, compliance with accounting standards, stock exchange and legal requirements; and the business’s relationship with, and the independence of, the external auditor.
+This committee operates under a charter approved by the Board and assists the Board in: overseeing the quality and integrity of external financial reporting including the accuracy, completeness and timeliness of financial statements; the appropriateness of accounting policies, areas of judgement, compliance with accounting standards, stock exchange and legal requirements; and the business’s relationship with, and the independence of, the external auditor.

 The committee is composed of three non-executive directors, all of whom are independent.
-The current members are Gottfried Pausch (Chair), Keith Oliver and John McMahon.
+The current members are John Scott, Keith Oliver and John McMahon (Chair).